JiyanFontaine/PySupportTicket/README.md

 ## Features

-- Creation of tickets by users with categories, priorities and descriptions
+- [X] Creation of tickets with categories, priorities and descriptions
-- Filtering and sorting of tickets by category, priority and status
+- [X] Filtering and sorting of tickets by category, priority and status
-- Dashboard for support staff with overview of open tickets and closed tickets
+- [X] Dashboard for support staff with overview of open tickets and closed tickets
-- Pagination for the display of tickets
+- [X] Pagination for the display of tickets

 #### Soon available:
 - [ ] Login functionality for users and support employees